Pierre Amidieu du Clos: Later career

 Amidieu du Clos chaired the French subsidiary of Allgemeine Elektricitäts-Gesellschaft (AEG) after World War I. In August 1936, after the triumph of the Popular Front in France, baron Auguste Jacquinot, a member of the board of AEG Luxembourg, arranged for him to meet with the German Minister in the duchy.

 After the outbreak of World War II (1939–45) Amidieu du Clos rejoined the army and was appointed a colonel.
 During the occupation of France he was chairman of the board of directors of the Société française Krupp.
-The company was founded on 19 April 1943 by a private act and was given the appearance of a French identity by its "first directors", Amidieu du Clos, Jacques Breil, Émile-Joseph Cuiller and Georges Ramat, auditor.
+The company was founded on 19 April 1943 by a private act and was given the appearance of a French identity by its "first directors", Amidieu du Clos, Jacques Breil, Émile-Joseph Cuiller and Georges Ramat.
 Krupp France was in fact 100% owned by Alfried Krupp.
 This caused Amidieu du Clos problems after the Liberation of France.
 Pierre Amidieu du Clos died on 30 August 1955 in Nice, Bouches-du-Rhône.
 He was Officer of the Legion of Honour and a member of the Order of Leopold (Belgium).